ping-cash/ping-cash/README.md

 Unlike other crypto wallets Sociable Cash is not aimed to support multiple protocols or different variety of tokens which is a valid requirement for wallets that are used for investment and trading purposes.

-Instead Sociable Cash is focused on transfering token in simplest, fastest and most affordable way by avoiding all the complexities and usability challanges.
+Instead Sociable Cash is focused on transfering tokens in simplest, fastest and most affordable way by avoiding all the complexities and usability challanges.

 Therefore Sociable Cash is built on top of Binance Chain which provides rapid and low cost transfers by means of BEP20 protocol.